 Directors are elected to a three-year term at the Annual Shareholders' Meeting, with the exception of the director representing employees who is designated by the Central Works Council (replaced by the Central Social and Economic Committee in December 2018).

 Director Independence is a Key Factor in the System of Checks and Balances

 Independence is critical to performing the duties of a director, as it ensures freedom of analysis, judgment, decision-making and action.
-All Total directors agree to remain independent.
-They also agree to comply with the Boards of Directors' rules of procedure and in particular to notify the Chairman of the Board of Directors and the Lead Independent Director of any personal or potential conflict of interest that may arise with the Company or any other company in the Group.
+All TOTAL S.A. directors agree to comply with the Boards of Directors' rules of procedure and in particular to notify the Chairman of the Board of Directors and the Lead Independent Director of any personal or potential conflict of interest that may arise with the Company or any other company in the Group.

 The Audit Committee has various responsibilities designed to allow the Board of Directors to ensure that internal control is effective and information available to shareholders and financial markets is reliable.
 In this capacity, the Committee's duties include: